Skip to content

 And I was ecstatic when the title, “Real Life Real Ladies: Short Stories from the Pew,” was called from the stage at the 2022 Selah Awards.

 2nd place for only my 2nd publication!
 My passion flamed for story writing without all the moral and instructive stuff tacked onto the ending as if the story wasn’t enough.
 Don’t get me wrong.
 I read devotionals and have had a few of my own published, but they are too often 10% story and 90% lecture with a scripture slapped in under the title or at the end.
-And I’ve always been someone who appreciates when the moral to a story isn’t recited by the author, but the story and the telling are so powerful that the moral is something the reader just knows.
-I think the best morals of the best stories ought to be inhaled with a long sigh and land on a person’s heart.
+And I’ve always been someone who appreciates when the moral to a story isn’t recited by the author, but the story and the telling are so powerful that the moral is something absorbed as the reader approaches the final phrase and period. the reader just knows.

 “It’s the story God gave to you,” I must have told a hundred women by now.
 “And if all you have left at the end of the day is a story of how God rescued you, then you’ve got enough to share with the whole-wide-world.”

 Christian women have the best stories, yet so many are never told.
-I would ghost write a story for a lady if it’s compelling enough, but I haven’t had to so far, and it’s a much better read when the words come from the heart of the original storyteller.
+I will ghost write a story for a lady if it’s compelling enough, but I haven’t had to do much of that so far.
+It’s always a better read when the words come from the heart of the original storyteller.
 So here we go.
 Real Life Real Ladies will be a series of books and short stories written by church-going women.
 Book # 2 should release in 2024.

 I’m also working on the final chapters of my first novel—a fictionalized story inspired by one of those real life, real ladies.
 The working title is The Doll House Secrets and the manuscript should be ready for a publisher within a few months.